 Monoprint by Karen Colley with a double Conservation Window Mount in a hand painted Tulipwood frame, glazed with Museum Glass.

-The minimum requirement is that artworks be mounted using Conservation board (acid free solid core board made from akaline buffered wood pulp) using acid free tape and backed with Conservation board.
-All framing work carried out in the studio uses Conservation or Museum grade materials.
+The minimum requirement is that artworks are mounted using Conservation board.
+This is an acid free solid core board made from akaline buffered wood pulp.
+The work is attached using acid free tape and then backed with Conservation board.
+All the framing carried out in the studio uses Conservation or Museum grade materials.

 A natural wood frame lined with aluminium tape prior to fitting Museum Glass and spacers.